Storing food by a natural refrigerator using the power of snow is a wisdom from the history

 Since the natural energy of snow is taken advantage in a Yukimuro, there is no vibration of electricity.
 Also, it will not be affected by the change of light and temperature as well that happens on refrigerators at the time of opening and closing doors.
 This state that is not affected by external factors is called "seichi".
 It is said that food in the seichi state can have a better ripening due to less stress.

 Among foods that have experience good ripening in a seichi state, changes in taste can take place on some of them.
-For example, vegetables and grains such as rice change the protein inside them to sugar, in order to protect themselves to be frozen.
+For example, vegetables and grains such as rice change the starch inside them to sugar, in order to protect themselves to be frozen.
 This reaction is called saccharification phenomenon which makes foods become sweet.
 Also, changes in taste such as foreign flavors are removed and bitter taste is inhibited will also happen on some foods.
 Since ancient times, "snow storage (Secchuchozo)" has always used to refer famous liquor, and various changes in taste will happen and bring a mysterious taste and mellow and thick texture.
 In order to numerically analyze the changes of taste brought by snow storage, component research with the cooperation of various academic research institutions is going on.

 For foods placed in low-temperature Yukimuro especially whose cells are still alive, the respiration will be suppressed to withstand coldness.
 This state called petit hibernation can reduce the degradation and oxidation of foods.